odlgroup/odl/odl/contrib/datasets/README.md

     * `walnut_data`
     * `lotus_root_data`

     CT data as provided by Mayo Clinic.
-The data is human and high resolution.
-To access the data, see https://www.aapm.org/GrandChallenge/LowDoseCT/#registration
+The data is from a human and of high resolution (512x512).
+To access the data, see [the webpage](https://www.aapm.org/GrandChallenge/LowDoseCT/#registration).
+Note that downloading this dataset requires signing up and signing a terms of use form.
-    * `projections_from_folder`
+    * `load_projections`
-    * `volume_from_folder`
+    * `load_reconstruction`
 * `images`

   Two dimensional images.